Careers

 • Commitment to modeling the mission and values of Christ Church Episcopal School

-This is a ten month position.
 The salary is competitive with a generous benefits package.
-To apply, send a cover letter, resume, and references to Angelika Hummel-Schmidt, BMW School Program Coordinator and Teacher (Lin) for German, at hummela@cces.org.
+To apply, send a cover letter, resume, and references to Dr. Alex Kameen, Incoming Head of Middle School, at kameena@cces.org.

 • Upper School